-- What type of training:- Decide what type of training is essential for your employees and list them properly.
-It would be easy if you note it down before initiating change.
+- What type of training:- Understand what training is essential for your employees and list them down before initiating change.

 - People Involved:- Who will train the employees?
 Who will decide what they should learn?
-Who will be benefitted from this training?
-Listing it down will help you to communicate effectively and set the right expectation.
+Who will benefit from it?
+Understanding this will help you communicate effectively and set the right expectation.

-- Method of training:- Decide which format or employee training method you will choose.
+- Method of training:- Decide the format of the training content and the method that will be used to impart it.
 There are multiple ways of doing this such as videos, pdf, ppt, simulation, microlearning, and onscreen guidance.
 It is ideal to select more than one method.
-Each one of us is different and we learn in different ways.
-It is better to use multiple forms of training to make learning effective and reinforce it.
+Each employee has their preferred way of learning.

 - Requirement:- Check what type of change management tools, facility, and infrastructure is required to make your training efforts a success.

 - Duration of training:- It is always better to know the amount of time required to train the employees as you can plan well in advance and can avoid any potential clashes upfront.

 - Number of sessions:- Now that you know the duration of the training, divide that time into small sessions to make learning more effective.
 People often tend to forget if they are bombarded with a lot of information in one go.
 Segregating time for training will solve this.

 Organizational change is no easy task but following the above-mentioned change management plan template will help make it easier.